zotonic/zotonic/doc/cookbook/custom-pivot.rst

 .. seealso::

-    :ref:`custompivot` on how to filter on custom pivot columns.
+    * :ref:`custompivot` search argument for filtering on custom pivot columns.

-    :ref:`cookbook-pivot-templates` to change the content of regular pivot columns and search texts.
+    * :ref:`cookbook-pivot-templates` to change the content of regular pivot columns and search texts.